 The Azure Storage Explorer Preview version is available in the Azure portal, or you can download the desktop version.
 Azure Storage Explorer is a free tool provided by Azure to download, Upload, and manage Azure blobs, files, queues, tables, etc.,

 Login to Azure web portal or open Azure Storage Explorer

 Go to the following location to download the disk of the VM.

 - Click on your subscription and search for your VM disk in the proper storage account.

 - Select the disk of the VM which you want to download

 - Click the download button at the top to download the VM disk .vhd file to your local computer

-That’s it this way you can download the VM to your local computer.
-Whenever needed you can directly upload it to Azure using the Azure Storage Explorer to create a VM from the uploaded disk.
+That’s it.
+This way, you can download the VM to your local computer.
+You can directly upload it to Azure using the Azure Storage Explorer to create a VM from the uploaded disk.